Nytorv 19: 18th century

-The property was listed in Copenhagen's first cadastre of 1689 as No. 112 in the city's West Quarter..
+The property was listed in Copenhagen's first cadastre of 1689 as No. 112 in the city's West Quarter.
 It was owned by one Christian Viborg's widow at that time.
 It was listed in the new cadastre of 1756 as No. 136 and belonged to merchant Martinus Schultz at that time.

 The property was home to 69 residents in 10 households at the time of the 1787 census.
 Henrick Christoffer Mocke, a beer seller, resided in the building with his wife Maria Cherstin.
 Per Jensen, a blacksmith at Nyholm Naval Dockyards, resided in the building with his wife Anne Magrette and their three sons (aged five to 17).
 The two eldest sons worked as carpenters at Nyholm.
 Søren Pedersen, another blacksmith at Nyholm Dockyards, resided in the building with his wife Karen Niels Datter, their two children (aged nine and 14) and one lodger.
 Charl Henrick Betzel, a soldier in the Norwegian Life Regiment, resided in the building with his wife Anne Maria Arnsen, their four children (aged one to seven), a lodger and the lodger's seven-year-old son.
 Johan Maansen, a boatman in royal service, resided in the building with his wife Anne Marie Lars Datter and their four children (aged seven to 14).
 Johanne Maria, a widow street vendor, resided in the building with three of her children (aged 11 to 25).
 Christian Frederick Løvenberg, a smith, resided in the building with his wife Johanne and their three children (aged two to seven).
 Johan Christian Rom, another smith, resided in the building with his wife Ellen Maria Anckkersen and their two children (aged four and six).
 Chrestofer Stom, a junior officer in the Zealand Regiment, resided in the building with his wife Inger and their two sons (aged one and nine).
 Christop Sterm, a corporal in the Zealand Regiment, resided in the building with his wife Inge, their two children (aged in and eight) and no less than 20 royal guards from the same regiment (listed as lodgers).

 Hans Jessen and the new building

 The property was destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
-The present building on the site was constructed form merchant Hans Jessen in 1797.
+The present building on the site was constructed from merchant Hans Jessen in 1797.